-- Student fellows will be awarded $3,000 for a 10-week commitment to a research project.
-The student should have no other academic or work-related obligations during this time period. $500 is available for research related expenses.
+- Student fellows will be awarded $3,500 for a 10-week commitment to a research project.
+The student should have no other academic or work-related obligations during this time period.
+An additional $500 is available for research related expenses.

 - The program is open to all Austin College students (from any major) who have completed at least 10 full-credit Austin College courses, not including January terms, by the time of application.
 Students should have a GPA of around 3.5 or above at the time of application.
 Further, students must have taken at least 3 courses in the discipline in which their faculty sponsor resides (but not necessarily with the faculty sponsor her/himself).
 Up to one of the three courses can be ongoing in the semester of application.

 - To begin, contact a faculty member in the department in which the fellowship would be located and express interest to them in the Scarbrough program.